 The recalled elevators were sold from 2003 through August 2022, retailing for up to $25,000.
 Consumers who purchased a unit from Custom Elevator are instructed to keep young children away from the elevator and contact the company for information regarding the recall.
 Potential accidents can be prevented by the installation of “space guards,” which will be provided free of charge, plus installation assistance upon request.

-Questions about a Custom Elevator Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Custom Elevator Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.